dozoisch/koa-react-full-example/README.md

 ### Running the project

 0. Build and start using `gulp dev`
-0. Try access `localhost:3000` you should be redirected to `/login` because `/` is secured
+0. Try access `localhost:3000` You should normally get the login page.
 0. Create a user using the url `localhost:3000/user/:username/:password`.
 This url doesn't really have a page as it is really just for creating a "testing" user.
 It might be updated in the future.
-It should redirect to login page with `usercreate=1` on success
+It should redirect to login page with `usercreate=1` on success.
 0. Login your new created user, you should be redirected to the page with the counter!